CS-SI/eodag-labextension/README.md

 You can draw multiple extents, or use none.
 Each extent can be a rectangle or a free polygon.
 Product type is mandatory.
 Other criteria are optional.

 Once search criteria are filled out, click on the "Search" button to proceed to next step.
 At the end of the search, a popup opens and displays results.

-<span style="clear: both; display: block; "></span>

 ### Results overview